 Take this medicine by mouth with a glass of water, within 30 minutes of the end of a meal.
+Do not cut, crush or chew this medicine.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Your doctor may want you to take a combination of 150 mg and 500 mg tablets for each dose.
 It is very important that you know how to correctly take your dose.
 Taking the wrong tablets could result in an overdose (too much medication) or underdose (too little medication).

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.